 Each accident is different so the extent and nature of the injuries suffered will vary between automobile accident cases.
 The types of injuries range from paralysis, burns and scars, loss of limbs, and spinal cord injuries to joint, muscle, back, neck, and bone injuries from the whiplash from the car accident.
 Insurance companies tend to minimize the pain and suffering from accidents, but we recognize that each and every injury from an automobile accident is unwanted by you.
 It’s negatively affected your life.
 So we strive to get the very most in compensation for you.
 Here is a synopsis of the types of damages you may be able to recover in an automobile accident.

 There are also non-economic car accident damages.
-They are typically harder to quantify, but you still may get compensation for them:
+They are typically harder to quantify, but you still can get compensation for them:

 If you have any questions about automobile accidents in Georgia, please don’t hesitate to call us today.
 We have prior experience handling claims for insurance companies, so we know how to protect you and your family.
 Now, we are proud to help and serve individuals and their families after they have been hurt in a car accident.
 Simply put, we will fight for you every step of the way.